[Tokyo] A tourist spot from the Edo period! Stroll around Oji, Kita Ward

 GOOGLE MAP

-Nasu no Taki Park is a healing space in the heart of the city.
+Nanushinotaki Park is a relaxing space in the heart of the city

 Beyond the elegant gate is a quiet garden

-Nasu no Taki Park was originally the residence of the village head of Oji Village during the Edo period.
-It began when a garden with a waterfall was opened to the public as a summer retreat.
-Kita Ward is currently offering it free of charge.
-By the way, Nasu Falls is centered around Odaki, which has an 8-meter drop, which is rare in Tokyo, as well as Medaki, Tokko Falls, and Yutama Falls.
-Gyoku no Taki) and four waterfalls.
-This is a stroll-style garden that makes good use of the slope, with mountains, ponds, and rivers, where you can enjoy forest bathing.
+Nanushinotaki Park was originally the residence of the village headman of Oji Village during the Edo period.
+It began as a garden with a waterfall that was opened to the public as a summer resort.
+Currently, Kita Ward provides free access.
+Incidentally, Nanushinotaki is a collective name for four waterfalls: Odaki, a rare eight-meter drop in Tokyo, Medaki, Dokkonotaki, and Yugyokunotaki.
+Making good use of the slopes, the park is a strolling garden with mountains, ponds, and rivers, allowing visitors to enjoy forest bathing

 INFORMATION